 ‘Holy rivers’ has rather become a myth today.
 According to a report of the National Environment Engineering Research Institute (NEERI) all the big rivers of India are badly polluted.
 They cover 85 per cent of the surface flow of water in the country.
 Even the most prestigious and sacred rivers of India have been facing the curse of pollution for a long time.

 River pollution has not only adversely affecting the availability of fresh potable water in the country but also resulting in many contagious and dangerous diseases.
+Look at this page and read more facts about dog grooming clippers reviews.
 All this has been happening due to the fault and negligence of Administrative Agencies and Common Citizens as they are using these precious sources of clean water in absurd and unreasonable manner.
 It is the need of time that these rivers should be bring back to their natural state by eradicating the pollution so that their water once again become wholesome and clean.

 River pollution, generally originates from discharge of domestic sewage, effluents, or agricultural run-off into the water of rivers.
 The assault on Indian rivers from growing population, agricultural modernization, unplanned urbanization and industrialization is enormous and growing day- by- day.